 - Activity Level - energy burned through activities of daily living and exercise.

 - Exercise - energy burned during workouts and structured physical activity logged manually or imported from linked devices.

 - Thermic Effect of Food - energy burned digesting your food.

-You can also override these settings and use a Custom Energy Target instead.
+Cronometer will calculate your energy needs automatically based on these factors.
+You can set a weight goal, or override these settings and use a Custom Energy Target instead.

 Use the Reset buttons if you'd like to return to Cronometer's default settings at any time.